 The combination of the three constituents secures the perfect positioning.

 What is the perfect positioning?

 Ideally the perfect positioning is a differentiated business strategy that makes your firm irreplaceable.
 But this is rare.
 (The best-positioned professional services firms close 75% of business opportunities.)
 More often it’s a combination of the three elements that makes your firm less interchangeable.

 You might have came across the following approach to positioning: We are X for Y. It’s a solid approach.
 You might’ve also heard about the differences between vertical and horizontal positioning.
 Let’s look at the former.

 We do X means this is how we make money — “the business” side.
-We are a legal firm.
-We are an accountancy.
+We are a law firm.
+We’re a CPA firm.
 We are engineers.
 We are architects.
-We’re tech guys.
+We’re IT & tech guys.

 We do this for Y means these are the type of clients we work with — “the strategy” side.
 We have the insight into the marketplace.
 We know what kind of clients will buy certain kinds of services from us.
 E.g., we provide legal support to non-profits; we offer accounting services to marketing firms.

 All of this suggests that these services would’ve been different should the person of interest, aka client, change.
 So an accounting firm A offering its services to marketing agencies should have services that are very different from another accounting firm B that offers its work to non-profits.
 If not — if services are interchangeable across client types, and swapping labels wouldn’t make any difference — the X for Y doesn’t make sense and has to be reviewed.

 But as I’ve noted earlier positioning is a differentiated business strategy.
 You will notice that the X for Y approach is missing the third ingredient — “differentiated” — the Z part.